David-Reset/Concrete-Structures-Constructability-Framework/README.md

 ### Search keywords (optional)

 Search already works automatically on the text written in an entry, so most entries need nothing extra.
 The optional `keywords` field is a top-up: a place to add words a searcher might type that the entry doesn't already contain.
+You set these in the review console's **Search keywords** field when publishing an entry (or by hand in `data.json`); the guidance below applies either way.

 Add a keyword only if **both** of these are true: